Butch Hartman: Working at Nickelodeon

 His biggest success came in December 1997, when he created The Fairly OddParents.
 The series originally started as shorts on the anthology show Oh Yeah!
 Cartoons.
 Eventually, Nickelodeon decided to pick the shorts up as a full series.
 Premiering in 2001, the adapted series became a huge hit, second only in the ratings to SpongeBob SquarePants (and it briefly even passed SpongeBobs ratings).
-Following the third The Adventures of Jimmy Neutron, Boy Genius crossover The Jimmy-Timmy Power Hour 3: The Jerkinators, the series ceased production in 2006, but it was announced on Hartman's forum on February 2, 2007, that 20 more episodes would be produced; the 6th season of Fairly OddParents began on February 18, 2008, starting with the one-hour special Fairly OddBaby.
-From May 1, 2009, to May 3, 2009, the three-part season 6 finale special Wishology aired.
-A tenth season was eventually ordered in 2015 before the show quietly ended production a year later.
-The Fairly OddParents is Nickelodeon's second-longest-running animated show behind SpongeBob.
+The Fairly OddParents ended production in 2016 with its final episode aired a year later afterward and is Nickelodeon's second-longest-running animated show behind SpongeBob.

 Due to the success of The Fairly OddParents, Hartman was asked to create another show for Nickelodeon; Hartman says the President of Nickelodeon asked him if he had an idea, and before he could say the title, he was given the green light.
 The show would later become Danny Phantom.
 Hartman founded his own production company, Billionfold Inc., to produce the show in 2003, which he also used to produce his other projects.
 Danny Phantom ended production in early 2007 and amassed a cult following since its original run.

 Around 2008–2009, Hartman began production of his third show for Nickelodeon, T.U.F.F.
 Puppy, which premiered in 2010 alongside the Jimmy Neutron spin-off Planet Sheen.
 The show ended five years later on Nickelodeon's spinoff network, Nicktoons.

-His final show, Bunsen Is a Beast, aired on Nickelodeon and Nicktoons from January 16, 2017, to February 10, 2018.
+His final show, Bunsen Is a Beast, aired on Nickelodeon and Nicktoons from 2017 to 2018.
 On February 8, 2018, Hartman announced on his Twitter and YouTube accounts that he had left Nickelodeon as of February 2 after a 20-year run.